Got a great idea? We want to help it take flight.

 OEN’s Angel Oregon attracts the state’s brightest doers, innovators, and big thinkers.

-Held in the fall and spring of each year, OEN’s Angel Oregon offers early-stage companies an opportunity to compete for an investment award while receiving valuable coaching from angel investors and serial entrepreneurs.
+Held in the spring of each year, OEN’s Angel Oregon offers early-stage companies an opportunity to compete for an investment award while receiving valuable coaching from angel investors and serial entrepreneurs.

 Meanwhile, new angel investors have a chance to learn about angel investing, conduct due diligence, and network with experienced investors.

 “The due diligence process was very well-done and extremely professional.
 I was really impressed by the quality of the investors and their ability to understand the company, including the market opportunity and business model.”

 – Paola Moretto, CEO & Co-Founder of Nouvola

 Winner of OEN’s Angel Oregon Spring 2014 Investment Award

 OEN launched Angel Oregon in the late ’90s and the Spring Investment Program in 2005, which culminates in the annual Angel Oregon Showcase.
 During the Showcase, finalist companies present their pitches to a crowd of over 300 investors, business leaders, and entrepreneurs.
 One winner is awarded a check, historically ranging from $250,000-300,000.
 See our past winners here.

 Since 2005, 612 companies have applied to compete for OEN’s Angel Oregon Investment Award and 89 were selected to present.
 From 2005 to 2014, $3 million has been directly invested through OEN’s Angel Oregon LLC Investment Award and there have been four favorable exits.
 Additional investment has been made outside of the LLCs, and Angel Oregon finalist companies have created more than 740 jobs.
 Past winners include Nouvola, brandlive, Wild Friends Foods, Chez Marie, OpenSesame, and DesignMedix.